GermaniaKG/bin-2webp/README.md

 ## Requirements
-This script requires the [cwebp encoding tool](https://developers.google.com/speed/webp/docs/cwebp).
+This bash script requires the [cwebp encoding tool](https://developers.google.com/speed/webp/docs/cwebp).
 For information about webp, see Google's article [“A new image format for the Web”](https://developers.google.com/speed/webp/) and their [webp encoding guide](https://developers.google.com/speed/webp/docs/cwebp)